Conference Theme

 Abstract: This keynote explores the potential of Agentic AI as an orchestration layer for complex industrial “systems of systems.”
 Drawing on Aker BP’s AI-native strategy, we outline the proposed framework and building blocks—such as common context, secure tool access, and governance—necessary to move from simple interoperability to agentic cooperation.
 Through conceptual and early-stage use cases and development examples, this keynote illustrates how this emerging layer can help independent systems reason and act together safely in safety-critical environments.

-Bio: Dr. Karen V. Czachorowski is a Digital Technology Lead at Aker BP, driving the intersection of industrial operations and advanced digital solutions.
+Bio: Karen V. Czachorowski is a Digital Technology Lead at Aker BP, driving the intersection of industrial operations and advanced digital solutions.
 With over 15 years of experience in the energy, consumer goods (FMCG), and technology sectors, Karen spearheads digital transformation initiatives focused on Agentic AI and industrial digital twins.
 Originally from Brazil and based in Norway for the past decade, she holds a PhD in Systems Engineering & Nautical Operations from the University of South-Eastern Norway.
 Her work is characterized by a systemic approach to solving industrial inefficiencies, focusing on the practical implementation of AI to transform complex workflows.
 Beyond her corporate role, Karen is a recognized international speaker and thought leader in applying Industrial Agents to solve data quality and execution bottlenecks in the energy sector.

 Keynote 4